konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 **To give you specific examples with the outputs down below in the table::**
-1) Dates, where the month is posted in a written expression with the year and the day as digits, can be transformed into the iso format without any problems.
+1) Dates, where the month is posted in a written expression with the year and the day as digits, can be transformed into the iso format without any problems:
 e.g.: 1.
 November 2019
 e.g.: 13 Mar 2020

-2) If the year is indicated with just two digits, it will also be recognized, even if it's not separated with a sign like a dot or something similar.
+2) If the year is indicated with just two digits, it will also be recognized, even if it's not separated with a sign like a dot or something similar:
 e.g.: 23.0919
 e.g.: (29.03.2018)

-3) Given no information for the year, Konfuzio will assume 0000 by default.
+3) Given no information for the year, Konfuzio will assume 0000 by default:
 e.g.: /04.12.

-4) If there is no information about the specific day, or even day and month, our application assumes the first day either of the respective year or year and month.
+4) If there is no information about the specific day, or even day and month, our application assumes the first day either of the respective year or year and month:
 e.g.: Oktober 2011
 e.g.: 2001

 5) Date time values are translated into the iso format as well, but removing the time values:
 e.g.: 1993-02-05T00:00:00

 6) Some cases can't be identified correctly or uniquely.
-Thus, Konfuzio can't transfer it into a date format and will return "None".
+Thus, Konfuzio can't transfer it into a date format and will return "None":
 e.g.: 14132020
 e.g.: 23.0K.2010
 e.g.: 30.07.2.90